Learnable latent embeddings for joint behavioral and neural analysis: Methods

-Depending on the exact application, the contrastive learning step can be performed by explicitly including or excluding the context variable.
-The reference sample $\xx$ can contain information from bio-signals (neural recordings, ...), experimental conditions, behavioral recordings
+Depending on the exact application, the contrastive learning step can be performed by explicitly including or excluding the context variable: The reference sample $\xx$ can contain information from the signal $\ss_t$, but also from the experimental conditions, behavioral recordings, or other context variables.
+The positive and negative samples $\yy$ are set to the signal variable $\ss_t$.

-For $\yy$, the choice depends on what aspect of the dataset should be analysed, which depends on the experiment context.